Keyhole Coronary Artery Surgery

 In some patients with multi-vessel coronary disease, the entire procedure can be performed by keyhole heart surgery.
-This can only be performed in selected patients by highly experienced keyhole heart surgery teams like those at The Keyhole Heart Clinic.
+This can only be performed in selected patients by highly experienced keyhole Here is a useful link to a video which explains keyhole CABG very well.
 Call us if you wish to know more about any of the above treatments.

 What are the benefits of keyhole heart surgery?Find out more